ibm-cloud-docs/containers/cs-graphql-api.md

 The {{site.data.keyword.containerlong_notm}} GraphQL API is available at `https://containers.cloud.ibm.com/graphql`.
 Use this API to manage Satellite Connectors, Kubernetes clusters, and bare metal worker nodes programmatically.
 {: shortdesc}

 This page is auto-generated from the live schema.
-All field and argument names are case-sensitive.

 ## Queries